Security best practices

 • Multi-archlinux/amd64, linux/arm64.

-• HOST=0.0.0.0 default — but the safe-default startup check refuses to bind without OPENZIM_MCP_AUTH_TOKEN.
-Set the token, or override OPENZIM_MCP_HOST=127.0.0.1 for loopback-only.
+• stdio by default — opting into HTTP with OPENZIM_MCP_HOST=0.0.0.0 triggers the safe-default startup check, which refuses to bind without OPENZIM_MCP_AUTH_TOKEN.
+Set the token, or keep the loopback-only default.

 See the Dockerfile for full details.